-Both varieties are sweet, with only subtle flavor differences, the white version being slightly sweeter in our experiences.
+Both varieties that we have (red and white) are sweet, with only subtle flavor differences, the white version being slightly sweeter in our experiences.
 Their flavor is almost that of a mild fusion of blackberry and sweet blueberry, making them perfect for a summer berry jam.

-And lastly, the cute labels I used were originally a free printable from Jones Design Company, to which I did a bit of Photoshop customizing.
+Lastly, the cute labels I used in these pictures were originally a free printable from Jones Design Company, to which I did a bit of Photoshop customizing.